 Stretch to display The video is scaled to fit the entire display area.
 If the video stream has a different aspect ratio than the display area, the image may be distorted.
 Fit in display The video is scaled to fit the display area without distorting the image.
-If the video stream has a different aspect ratio than the display area, black borders appear either above and below or on each side of your video.
+If the video stream has a different aspect ratio than the display area, black borders appear either above an your video. d below or on each side of

-11.2.1.3 Image appearance
+12.2.1.3 Image appearance